xbeat/Machine-Learning/README.md

 Regression Decision Trees are a powerful machine learning technique used for predicting continuous numerical values.
 They combine the simplicity of decision trees with the ability to handle regression tasks, making them versatile for various real-world applications.

+## Fundamentals of Binary Classification

+Binary Classification Fundamentals

+Binary classification forms the foundation of many machine learning applications, where the goal is to categorize input data into one of two classes.
+This implementation demonstrates a basic binary classifier using logistic regression from scratch, showcasing the core mathematical principles and probability-based decision making.

 ## Developing AI Technology Literacy!
 Learn, Unlearn, and Relearn

 AI Technology Literacy: Separating Fact from Fiction